amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [SU] Dispersion Tensor [list] Parameterized model for Dispersion Tensor.
 Choose exactly one of the following: `"Dispersion Tensor:  Uniform Isotropic`".

-  * [SU] Effective Molecular Diffusion [list] Parameterized model for the effective molecular diffusion for all primary species [L^2 / time = m^2 / s].
-Choose exactly one of the following: `"Effective Molecular Diffusion: Uniform`".
+  * [SU] Molecular Diffusion [list] Parameterized model for a single molecular diffusion coefficient for all primary species [L^2 / time = m^2 / s].
+Choose exactly one of the following: `"Molecular Diffusion: Uniform`".

   * [SU] Tortuosity [list] Parameterized model for the Tortuosity [-].
 Choose exactly one of the following: `"Tortuosity: Uniform`".